jaymeechelsea/grade-points-system/Assignment5/Use Case Diagrams/writtenExplanation.md

 **Written Explanation**

-The Student actor can initiate the Reserve Book use case, which depends on the Check Availability use case.
-This supports the librarian’s concern for reducing manual errors in reservations

 | Key Actors  | Use Cases | Explanation |
 |-------------|-----------|-------------|
 | **Students**| Register, Login, View Dashboard, Redeem Points, Submit Disputes | The *Student* a primary actor that initiates the Redeem Points use case, which has an inclusion relationship with the Process Peyment use case initiated by the *Payment Provider*.
 The *Student can also inititate the Submit Disputes use case that has an extended relationship with the Review Disputes use case inititated by the *Educators*.
 This supports the *Students* concerns about accurate point calculation and fast reward redemptions.|